Bladetrain3r/CPAF/GeminiStruct/deviation.md

 **Additional Notes:**

 The concept of "distinguishable" allows for the possibility of latent deviations that might not be actively observed but have the potential to be detected through appropriate means.
 This aligns with CPAF's focus on potential changes within a system.

-**Next Steps?**

-Let me know if this draft addresses your feedback for the "deviation.md" file.
-We can then brainstorm more test cases or move on to defining the next foundational concept, such as "information."